Total Studies

 Extracted FDA Demographics (Pilot Sample)

 Fields marked Not Reported highlight the gap in FDA demographic disclosure.
+The Agree column indicates whether all 3 models returned the same value.

 |---|